 Since I am not gluten free, I will be chatting mostly about the traditional sourdough starter, and how to start and maintain one.

-Okay , so this will be how I have been making my own sourdough starter.
-I got info from Farmhouse on Boone as well as The Prairie Homesteader for my first sourdough starter.
+Okay, so this is how I have been making my own sourdough starter.
+I got a ton of information from Farmhouse on Boone as well as The Prairie Homesteader for my first sourdough starter.

 Here is a list of how to start your sourdough starter….

 What is feeding your sourdough starter?
 This phrase will be used a lot.
 As you starter progresses you will need to feed it extra flour and water so the bacteria has something to eat.
-If you do not feed it, it will east itself and create a liquid that can make it more sour and give it a nasty smell.
+You need to do regular feedings.
+If you do not feed it, it will eat itself and create a layer if liquid that can make it more sour and give it a nasty smell.
+What you want is a sour smell.
+You do not want a vomit smell or anything similar to that.

-Day 1: Mix one cup flour(I used whole wheat flour) and 1 cup water in your jar or bowl.
+Mix one cup fresh flour(I used whole wheat flour) and 1 cup of water in your jar or bowl.
+Equal parts flour and water will be your goal.
 Make sure to mix it thoroughly.
 Place your towel or lid on the container and let it sit for 24 hours on your kitchen counter.
 You want it to stay somewhere that that the temperatures are consistent.
 I keep mine near my oven but not too close.
 Its a nice constant spot.

-Day 2: At this point you probably wont see anything happen but you could start to see tiny bubbles.
-Scoop out 1/2 of the mixture and discard.
+At this point you probably wont see anything happen but you could start to see tiny bubbles.
+Discard half of the starter once again.
 You can save it for another starter if you want.
-Add 1 cup of flour and 1 cup water to your remaining mixture and stir well.
-Cover and let it sit on your counter for 24 hours.
+Add 1 cup of flour and 1 cup water to your remaining starter and stir well.
+Cover and let it sit on your counter for 24 hours in a warm place.

-(if you do not discard half the mixture you will have a ton of starter by day 4!
+(if you do not discard half the amount of starter you will have a ton of starter by day 4!
 You also want to make sure you are giving the right amount of flour to feed the good bacteria.
+The more starter you have, the more flour and water you will need to feed.

-Day 3: Repeat day 2 ( you should be seeing little bubbles when you feed)
+On the third day, repeat day 2 ( you should be seeing small bubbles when you feed) You will do this for a couple of days.

 Day 4: Repeat day 2